 Neonatal Intensive Care Unit (NICU)

-The NICU is a special nursery for babies who are born prematurely or have
+The NICU is for babies who are born prematurely or have other medical problems,

-other medical problems, such as breathing difficulties, infections or
+such as breathing difficulties, infections or conditions requiring closer

 - Special equipment is used to observe and monitor babies closely as well